tuva-health/zus_connector/dbt_doc_blocks/column_descriptions.md

 The primary taxonomy code identifying the provider's specialty, classification, or area of practice.
 {% enddocs %}

-{% docs priority %}
-The priority or urgency level of the service or claim.
-{% enddocs %}

-{% docs priority_number %}
-A number indicating the priority or sequence of the service or claim.
-{% enddocs %}

 {% docs procedure_date %}
 Date when the procedure was performed.
 {% enddocs %}

 {% docs procedure_id %}
 The unique identifier for the performed procedure.
-{% enddocs %}

-{% docs prof_claim_count %}
-Number of professional claims generated from the encounter.
 {% enddocs %}

 {% docs provider_first_name %}